QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 where :math:`Q` is a matrix made of the the eigenvectors of :math:`A` as columns, and :math:`\Lambda` is a diagonal matrix of the eigenvalues.
 Only square, `diagonalizable <https://en.wikipedia.org/wiki/Diagonalizable_matrix>`_ matrices have an eigendecomposition (where a matrix is not diagonalizable if it does not have a full set of linearly independent eigenvectors).

-In Julia, whenever you ask for a full set of eigenvectors and eigenvalues, it will find them through this decomposition using an algorithm appropriate for the matrix type.
-For example, symmetric, hermitian, or tridiagonal matrices have their own algorithms.
+In Julia, whenever you ask for a full set of eigenvectors and eigenvalues, it  decomposes using an algorithm appropriate for the matrix type.
+For example, symmetric, hermitian, or tridiagonal matrices have specialized algorithms.

-To see this in operation,
+To see this,

 .. code-block:: julia